Garcia-Rodriguez/Amph-SpecGradients/README.md

 # Amph-SpecGradients
-Compilation of analyses included in "Causes and consequences of the latitudinal variation in amphibian speciation rates"
+Compilation of analyses included in "The latitudinal variation in amphibian speciation rates revisited"

 Includes: